Skip to content

 1. Launch the GUI's development version.

 A pre-built version is updated every stable release, and is faster.
 It can be launched by running npm start instead.
 This is what the systemd unit uses to launch the app.
+You can use npm run dev to start the development version.

 1. Visit http://<<yourpisip>>:3000 on your web browser to open the app.